Our Ambition is to ensure that patients with cardiac devices have the same access to the MRI scanning as everyone else.

 - Individual UK National Health Service Hospital Trusts who support our work and produce important peer reviewed publications, presentations and guidance.

-- Charitable and Patient bodies to raise awareness and disseminate information.
+- Charitable and Patient bodies (Arrhythmia Alliance and Cardiomyopathy UK) to raise awareness and disseminate information.

 - Industry Partners who provide us with training and education resources; and to ensure accurate, up to date information is available.